wnet-ieg-2/pbs-passport-authenticate/README.md

 * `membership_id`: The user's membership id in the MVault.
 * `provisional`: true|false .
 Provisional records haven't been confirmed to match actual member records, and expire a few days after creation if not matched.

+This endpoint is hit as part of the login process.
+During login and/or reauthentication, the endpoint will also set an unencrypted cookie restricted to the current server but readable by Javascript with the values for `first_name`, `last_name`, `offer`, and `thumbnail_URL`.

+This endpoint reads and (as necessary) sets two encrypted cookies:

+* one with the user's oAuth 'access_token', for use to get access to PBS Passport resources such as member-restricted videos
+* one with the user's oAuth 'refresh_token', used to get a new 'access_token' when the current one expires.

+These two cookies are encrypted with different keys, and both will be restricted from normal Javascript access.

 ## Notes